edoardottt/offensive-onos/README.md

 # Offensive ONOS Applications

 My experiments in weaponizing [ONOS](https://github.com/opennetworkinglab/onos) applications.
 This is a part of research activity for my Cybersecurity M.Sc.
 Thesis, focused on detection of Cross App Poisoning Attacks in Software Defined Networks.

+**This research also led to discovery of [CVE-2023-24279](https://nvd.nist.gov/vuln/detail/CVE-2023-24279)**.

 Useful Papers to get context:
   - [Cross-App Poisoning in Software-Defined Networking](https://dl.acm.org/doi/10.1145/3243734.3243759)